 I have written a lot about the virtue we call empathy.
 But a stroll through the comments section of almost any Facebook or political article in any journal anywhere is enough to cause the strongest of us to want to give up on humanity, to declare empathy an outmoded and silly impulse.

-Empathy comes into play every day in the travel profession.
-When we are empathetic we understand our clients needs, their fears, their travel ambitions.
-Though we may be experienced travelers, we can remember how fearful travel can make us: the concerns over leaving home, family and entering into situations for which we may be unprepared even if it is only the fear of being exposed as a novice.
+Empathy comes into play every day in the travel profession, maybe never so much as in our Covid continuum.
+When we are empathetic we understand our clients’ needs, their fears, their travel ambitions.
+Though we may be experienced travelers, we can remember how fearful travel can make us: the concerns over leaving home, family, and entering into situations for which we may be unprepared even if it is only the fear of being exposed as a novice.
 New food, new customs, new people, the dangers of the unfamiliar were once our own travel companions.
 So too our travel clients.